ForestAdmin/agent-nodejs/docs/agent-customization/relationships/README.md

       foreignKey: 'powerplant_id',
     })

-    // Towns have a list of honorary citizen which can be retrieve through a public API .addExternalRelation('honoraryCitizen', {
+    // Towns have a list of honorary citizen which can be retrieved through a public API .addExternalRelation('honoraryCitizen', {
       schema: { firstName: 'String', lastName: 'String' },
       listRecords: async ({ id }) => {